Choose another writer in this calendar:

 he wanted to correct the anti-liberal mistake of the Norwegian

-Constitution, which barred Jews, Jesuits and monastic orders from
+Constitution, the notorious Article 2, which barred Jews, Jesuits and monastic orders from

 entering the country.
+Wergeland was not alone in his criticism, but he did not live to witness the lifting of the ban in 1851.
 Wergeland's cultural and political agitation gave rise to

 controversy.
 Willing to fight for his cause, Wergeland satirized Johan